 The creatures of habit that we are, we had lunch at a brewpub 😇.
 This time it was North Coast Brewing (444 North Main Street, right across Pacific Star Winery’s tasting room at 401 North Main Street).
 Calling it lunch is a bit of a stretch as we entered at 3.30pm.
-The taproom on the street side was full, but seated area in the lounge on the left was only to be opened at 4pm.
-So we sat there glancing at the menu and ordered at exactly 4pm.
+The taproom on the street side was full, but the seated area in the lounge on the left was only to be opened at 4pm.
+So we sat there, glancing at the menu and ordered at precisely 4pm.

 The food was pricier, but not at good as previous brewpubs.
 Their yummy spinach and artichoke dip with nachos really hit the spot.
-It definitely is a dish that I want to try to recreate at home, but there were also a couple of things just a bit off: the structure burgers was a tad dense as if the patties had been overworked and the pizza bases were slightly soggy from the wet ingredients.
-Everything tasted fine though.
+It definitely is a dish that I want to try to recreate at home, but there were also a couple of things just a bit off: the structure burgers were a tad dense as if the patties had been overworked and the pizza bases were slightly soggy from the wet ingredients.
+Everything tasted fine, though.

-- Spinach Artichoke Dip (Spinach, artichokes, cream cheese, parmesan, mozzarella cheesy goodness baked all together, served hot with house made tortilla chips)
+- Spinach Artichoke Dip (Spinach, artichokes, cream cheese, parmesan, mozzarella cheesy goodness baked all together, served hot with house-made tortilla chips)

-- Wild Mushroom Pizza (Shiitake and Crimini mushrooms, garlic, thyme, tomato sauce, mozzarella and fontina cheeses)
+- Wild Mushroom Pizza (Shiitake and Crimini mushrooms, garlic, thyme, tomato sauce, mozzarella, and fontina cheeses)